Israel–European Union relations: Open skies agreement

-In June 2013, Israel and the EU signed an open skies agreement, which is expected to come into effect in 2018.
+In June 2013, Israel and the EU signed an open skies agreement.
+The agreement entered into force on 2 August 2020.

 Fields of cooperation

 Trade

 Trade between the EU and Israel is conducted on the basis of the Association Agreement.
 The European Union is Israel’s biggest trading partner.
 In 2013 the total volume of bilateral trade (excluding diamonds) came to over €27 billion.
 In 2013, 32% of Israel’s exports (excluding diamonds) went to the EU, and 34% of its imports (excluding diamonds) came from the EU.

 Total EU trade with Israel rose from €19.4 billion in 2003 to €31.0 billion in 2012 and €31.4 billion in 2013.
 EU exports to Israel reached €17.9 billion in 2013, while imports from Israel were €13.5 billion.
 The trade deficit with Israel was €4.4 billion in the EU’s favour in 2013.

 Under the Euro-Mediterranean Agreement, the EU and Israel have free trade in industrial products.
 The two sides have granted each other significant trade concessions for certain agricultural products, in the form of tariff reduction or elimination, either within quotas or for unlimited quantities.